drbals/user-data-pipeline/README.md

 1. Run the first three commands provided to start all necessary applications.
 2. Trigger the `user_automation` DAG from the **Airflow UI** at [http://localhost:8080/](http://localhost:8080/).
 3. Verify the data produced in the Kafka topic `users_created` via **Control Center** at [http://localhost:9021/](http://localhost:9021/).
 4. Use command-4 to access the bash terminal of any Spark cluster node.
+Verify `stream_internal.py` script is present.
 5. Execute command-5 in a node's shell to submit the job, with **Spark Master** UI accessible at [http://localhost:9090/](http://localhost:9090/).
 6. Utilize the last two commands to log into **Cassandra DB** and view the processed records in the table.